Albert J. Pitman: Life

 Born in Bridgend, Glamorgan in 1887, two years later he moved with his family some twenty miles west, to Baglan, Neath Port Talbot.
-He had very little education, leaving school at the age of twelve, but with his teacher telling him ‘there’s nothing more I can teach you.’
+He had very little education, leaving school at the age of twelve, but his teacher told him ‘there’s nothing more I can teach you.’
 This was perhaps an early sign of an unusual talent.
 In 1903 at the age of sixteen he joined the Great Western Railway Company and worked for them until his compulsory retirement at sixty-five.

 He learned to ring bells the year he left school, probably from his father, who was a member of the bell-ringing band at St Catharine's Church, Baglan.
 Only eleven years later, in 1910, he rang and conducted his own peal, of 5040 Grandsire Triples at St Mary’s Church, Aberavon, 'a highly unusual step for a ‘first-timer.’

 Later, his daughter Dolly, who, with her siblings, inherited his mathematical genius, was paid a silver threepenny piece to check his compositions for ‘falseness' (repetition of any of the rows of figures in the peal).
 None was found to be so then, nor since.

 Many of his compositions appeared to have been inspired by challenges thrown down by editorials, letters and articles in The Ringing World.
 The first peal containing more than one Triples method was composed and conducted by him in 1925.
 Four years later he composed and conducted the first peal of Forward Major, and one of his peals was rung during the celebrations of the Silver Wedding anniversary of King George VI and Queen Elizabeth.

 He continued to compose throughout the 1940s; a decade capped by him being accorded the unusual privilege of writing the leading article in The Ringing World.
 However, it was during the 1950s that he produced what many regard as his masterpieces; a ground-breaking peal of 5280 Spliced Surprise Major, followed by a composition of 5472 or 5408 changes – in The Ringing World it was described as a ‘week of ringing history’.